PHart3/colimits-agda/README.md

   We prove that such 2-coherent left adjoints preserve colimits (over graphs).
 Moreover, we prove that the suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that suspension preserves colimits.
 We also prove that modalities, viewed as functors on coslices of Type, are
   2-coherent left adjoints, hence preserve colimits.
-Another notable result is that adjunctions satisfying a practical hexagon identity respect orthogonal factorization systems in a precise sense.
+Another notable result is that an adjunction satisfying a practical hexagon identity between the proofs of naturality in each varaible respects, in a precise sense, orthogonal factorization systems.

   See `HoTT-Agda/README.md`
   for details and for the license of the work inside this